John Lurie and the Lounge Lizards Live in Berlin 1991: Review

 John Lurie and the Lounge Lizards Live in Berlin 1991 was reviewed by The New York Times and Variety.

 Availability

 The film was extremely difficult to find for many years.
 There was a limited number of screenings in Germany and the United States along with a small release in Japan.
 An audio CD recording of the same concert was released by VeraBra Records under the title of "Live in Berlin 1991 Vol. I & Vol. II".
-In early 2011 the company that made the film released a low quality version on youtube.com.
+In early 2011 the company that made the film released a low quality version on YouTube.